 Charles Trumbull Hayden came on the scene in 1870.
 A gutsy, innovative kind of guy, he started another settlement known as Hayden’s Ferry along the banks of the Salt River.
 Within a few years he had built a store and flour mill, warehouses and blacksmith shops, and a ferry across the Salt River.
 The flour mill operated until the 1990s and stands today as one of Tempe’s iconic landmarks.
-The Hayden home, located on the corner of Rio Salado Pkwy. and Mill Ave., is also a major historical landmark and one of Tempe’s most popular restaurants, Monti’s La Casa Vieja (the old house).
+The Hayden home, located on the corner of Rio Salado Pkwy. and Mill Ave., is also a major historical landmark.

 In 1872, Hispanic families arrived from southern Arizona and northern Mexico and founded a town called San Pablo.
 They introduced their own culture, cuisine and social activities, including music and entertainment such as dances, concerts and Cinco de Mayo celebrations each year.
 Today, Tempe celebrates the historical significance of Hispanics within the community during the annual Tempe Tardeada.